polywc/polywc-parallel-coordinates/README.md

     > cd polywc-parallel-coordinates
     > bower link

-Bower link will create a linking to the project directory.
+    Bower link will create a link to the project directory.

 3. Create a new directory everywhere on your computer